deterministic-arts/deterministic-arts.wbtree/README.md

  - Function `wbtree:intersection` _object1_ _object2_ `&key` _combiner_ &rarr; _new-object_

+   Answers a search tree of the same variety as _object1_ and _object2_, whose entries are formed by intersecting the key set of _object1_ with the key set of _object2_.
+The associated value is computed by invoking _combiner_ with three arguments: the key in question, its associated value in _object1_, and its associated value in _object2_.
+Whatever the _combiner_ returns will then be used as the associated value in the intersection.

+   The default _combiner_ always simply picks the value from _object2_.

  - Function `wbtree:key` _node_ &rarr; _value_

    Answers the value of the key field of _node_.
 If _node_ is an empty tree node,